GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 The API provide only a limited window into the full *GMT* machinery accessible to the modules.
 You can determine if a particular common option has been parsed and in some cases determine the values that was set with

+.. _GMT_Get_Common:

 ::